 ARC participates in the Federal Employees Retirement System (FERS) for federal and certain non-federal employees.
 The FERS plans are administered by the OPM.
-ARC's contributions to the FERS plans for FY 2022 was \$283 and contributions for FY 2021 were \$237.
+ARC's contributions to the FERS plans were \$281 and 283, for FY 2023 and FY 2022 respectively.

 Several employees also participate in the Federal Employees Health Benefit plan (FEHB) and the Federal Employees Group Life Insurance program (FEGLI), also administered by OPM.
 ARC pays a portion of the cost of current employees.
 Post-retirement benefits are paid by OPM.
-ARC's contributions to these plans for FY 2022 were \$83 and \$2 and for FY 2021 were \$75 and \$1 for FEHB and FEGLI, respectively.
+ARC's contributions to these plans were \$78 and \$2 for FY 2023 and \$83 and \$2 for FY2022 for FEHB and FEGLI, respectively.